-- an exception to the statute, enacted by state government - a realignment of the established railbed centerline (feasible in Greensboro Bend due to the large swaths of land owned on either side of the current centerline)
+- an exception to the statute, enacted by the state legislature - a realignment of the established railbed centerline (feasible in Greensboro Bend due to the large swaths of land owned on either side of the current centerline)

 Alternately, a sale could be circumvented by a lease arrangement that would encourage future private investment related to rail trail development, that still provides the State a right to resume operations and ownership in the case of a re-establishment of the LVRT as a functional rail line.
+Such an agreement would require negotiation and approval with The VTrans Rail Division.